22 Must-Have Items For Your Emergency Kit

 20. Duct Tape

 Whether in a MacGyver episode or on NASA’s Apollo missions, duct tape has a proven record of saving the day.
-This strong, flexible, and very sticky tape is definitely another useful addition to your emergency kit.
+This strong, flexible, and very sticky tape is another valuable addition to your emergency kit.

 - Double-thick adhesive grips all types of surfaces